 Finally, it’s time to put your brand’s voice to use.
 Think about things like tonality.
 How serious do you need to be for your specific services or products?
 Do you need to get a little more sentimental?
 This is another place where understanding your demographic is important.

 When we work together, you’ll be able to get it right the first time.
 Eliminating the trial and error process puts you ahead of the learning curve.
 Working with us can get you several steps ahead of the game.

 Originality is key!
 You don’t want to copy your competitors.
 We’ll make sure your designs are original as possible.
 Not only is this the morally correct thing to do, but, you won’t be able to stand out if you look just like everybody else.

 As long as you’re consistent with all of your branding, leads will be able to see that you’re a reliable voice in your field.
 Now that you know all the steps to create your branding kits, it’s time to put them to use!
-Your homework is to begin outlining your ideas, and schedule a call with me to actualize them.
-I can’t wait to help you bring your visions to life!
+Your homework is to begin outlining your ideas, and complete our New Client Questionnaire so that we can see if we are a good fit.
+We can’t wait to help you bring your visions to life!